MatiasHiltunen/boxify/README.md

 #               This is custom box 2                #
 #                                                   #
 #####################################################
 */

-// Box.log() takes as arguments the text, width of the box as characters and height.
-// For now the height is determined by the character count to fit the lines inside the box so its basically useless.
-Box.log(
-  `Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.`,
-  40
-);
-// Logs:
-/*
-┌─────────────────────────────────────────┐
-│                                         │
-│      Lorem ipsum dolor sit amet,        │
-│  consectetur adipiscing elit, sed do    │
-│  eiusmod tempor incididunt ut labore    │
-│        et dolore magna aliqua.          │
-│                                         │
-└─────────────────────────────────────────┘
-*/

 // Box.asString() returns the boxified string as a string.